 It was really busy, but thankfully we found a random space on Marshall Street which was only about a two-minute walk from the venue.

 Update from January 2020: The O2 Apollo Manchester website now has the cost of parking.
-Priced at £7.00, cash only and issued on a first come, first served basis.
+Priced at £7.00, cash only and issued on a first-come, first-served basis.

 Arrival at O2 Apollo Manchester

-As I mentioned earlier we parked about a two-minute walk from the venue on Marshall street.
+We parked about a two-minute walk from the venue on Marshall street.
 It was double yellow lines, so we made sure to display our blue badge as well as the clock showing our arrival time.